Pranaviee/feedattention/README.md

 ---

-### Running the Web Explainer Locally
+### Track A: Run the Educational Web Tool Locally

-The interactive web explainer includes narrative visualizers and an embedded inspector that queries the trained checkpoints.
+The local development server launches the complete educational platform with live checkpoint evaluation:

 ```bash
 cd web